Our Team

 John is qualified to treat a variety of mental health conditions, such as depression, anxiety, traumatic stress, and substance use challenges, and also provides relationship counseling and cognitive therapy.
 As an accomplished and experienced professional, he understands the level of sensitivity which is required in his field of work.

-Eu Na Kim, MSW LP
+Eu Na Kim, LMSW

 Eun Na is a dedicated and compassionate social worker with a master’s degree in social work, specializing in mental health, from the Silberman School of Social Work at Hunter College, and a bachelor’s degree in sociology from the same institution.
 With extensive experience serving marginalized populations, including immigrants, older adults, children and adolescents, and individuals with special needs, Eun Na recognizes the critical role of environmental factors in mental well-being.
 She employs a client-centered and strength-based approach tailored to each client’s unique needs and challenges.
 Committed to creating a non-judgmental and supportive environment, Eun Na utilizes evidence-based intervention methods to help clients achieve their treatment goals.
 Her practice includes working with clients facing a wide range of mental health issues, such as depression, anxiety, life transitions, anger and stress management, grief/loss, PTSD, ADHD, and phobias.
 Eun Na’s empathetic and responsive approach ensures that clients receive personalized care and support on their journey towards improved mental health and well-being.